KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 ![](images/500b/image048.png)

--  In this menu, check the box to enable tracing
+-  In this menu, check the box to enable tracing.

 ![](images/500b/image049.png)